siberoloji/siberoloji.github.io/content/en/docs/SEO/14-the-importance-of-dwell-time-for-seo-how-it-affects-rankings-and-user-experience.md

 ---
 draft: false
 title: "The Importance of Dwell Time for SEO: How It Affects Rankings and User Experience"
+linkTitle: Dwell Time for SEO
+weight: 14
 date: 2024-10-11T22:00:15+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /the-importance-of-dwell-time-for-seo-how-it-affects-rankings-and-user-experience/
-slim_seo:
-  - a:1:{s:11:"description";s:124:"Dwell time is a lesser-known yet critical factor that can significantly impact your site’s performance in search rankings.";}
 featured_image: /images/searchengineoptimization2.jpg
 categories:
   - Search Engine Optimisation
 tags:
   - seo
+description: In this blog post, we’ll explore what dwell time is, why it’s important for SEO, and how you can improve it to boost your website’s rankings and user experience.
 ---
 In the competitive world of Search Engine Optimization (SEO), there are numerous factors that determine your website's ranking on search engine results pages (SERPs).
 While keywords, backlinks, and technical SEO often receive much of the attention, **user engagement metrics**—such as dwell time—are just as important.
 Dwell time is a lesser-known yet critical factor that can significantly impact your site’s performance in search rankings.

 In this blog post, we’ll explore what dwell time is, why it’s important for SEO, and how you can improve it to boost your website’s rankings and user experience.

-What is Dwell Time?
+## What is Dwell Time?

 **Dwell time** is the amount of time a user spends on a webpage after clicking on a link from a search engine results page (SERP) but before returning to the search results.
 In other words, it measures how long a visitor stays on your page before deciding whether or not the page was helpful enough to continue exploring your site or return to the SERP to find another result.